SlyRemarks/docs/README.md

 All modern meters used in the US, both mechanical and electronic, employ anti-theft mechanisms, i.e. their displays register an increase in energy consumption regardless of the direction the energy flows through the meter.
 It is possible an owner of a PV system could end up paying for the excess energy they produce.

 US Meter sockets are built in a manner that allows insertion of a meter in the socket in two ways, i.e. the meter can be inserted in the socket upside down.
-It wasn't uncommon - especially for rural customers - to break the meter seal, pull the meter out of its socket, and re-insert the meter in the socket upside-down position.
+It wasn't uncommon - especially for rural customers - to break the meter seal, pull the meter out of its socket, and re-insert the meter upside-down in the socket.
 Ferarris type meters would spin backwards and decrement the reading.
 When the energy providers caught on to this, they installed ratchet mechanisms in the meters that prevented the reverse rotation, but they still lost revenue.
-Even though the meter did not turn backwards, it didn’t turn at all if it was in the socket upside-down position.
+Even though the meter did not turn backwards, it didn’t turn at all if it was in the socket upside-down.

 With the advent of electronic meters, the solution was simple, build the meter so that it incremented the count regardless of the direction the energy flowed through the meter.
 Changing the construction of the meter such that it could be inserted in the socket only one way would have solved the issue, but that never happened.

 In some locales, If a customer has energy generating equipment, installation of a net meter will be required.
 This will depend entirely on the energy provider's rules regarding customer-generated energy.
 If it is not a requirement, it is likely the customer can request net metering.
-The net meter has three “registers” that tally kWh delivered to the customer, kWh delivered to the grid, and the net difference between those two amounts.
-The display on a net meter typically “rotates” through the three readings, pausing on each for a few seconds, as compared to the regular meter’s static display.
+The net meter has three "registers" that tally kWh delivered to the customer, kWh delivered to the grid, and the net difference between those two amounts.
+The display on a net meter typically "rotates" through the three readings, pausing on each for a few seconds, as compared to the regular meter’s static display.

 Almost anyone who has a net meter should know it, since they had to ask their energy provider for it.
 If a person didn’t actually make the request for the net meter e.g. they buy a home with a PV system, and have no knowledge of PV, they might not know they have a net meter.